Aliases for PIK3C2A Gene

 GeneCards Summary for PIK3C2A Gene

 PIK3C2A (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Alpha) is a Protein Coding gene.
-Diseases associated with PIK3C2A include Neuroleptic Malignant Syndrome and Status Asthmaticus.
-Among its related pathways are mTOR Pathway and MAPK Pathway.
+Diseases associated with PIK3C2A include Oculoskeletodental Syndrome and Neuroleptic Malignant Syndrome.
+Among its related pathways are Clathrin derived vesicle budding and superpathway of inositol phosphate compounds.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphotransferase activity, alcohol group as acceptor.
 An important paralog of this gene is PIK3C2B.

 PI 3-Kinases (phosphoinositide 3-kinases, PI 3-Ks) are a family of lipid kinases capable of phosphorylating the 3'OH of the inositol ring of phosphoinositides.
 They are responsible for coordinating a diverse range of cell functions including proliferation and survival.